 WALTER EUGENE GARREY, Professor of Physiology.
-CHARLES EDWIN KING, Associate Professor of Physiology HERBERT S. WELLS, Assistant Professor of Physiology.
-W. RAY BRYAN, Instructor in Physiology.
+CHARLES EDWIN KING, Associate Professor of Physiology.
+HERBERT S. WELLS, Assistant Professor of Physiology.
+W. RAY BRYAN, Assistant Professor of Physiology.

 21. Physiology.
 This course for first-year medical students is designed to cover the essentials of medical physiology.
-Lectures and laboratory work are given during the second semester.
+Lectures, conferences and laboratory work are given during the second semester.